degville/ubuntu-core-docs/docs/explanation/full-disk-encryption.md

 If an encrypted drive is detected, but the TPM does not contain a valid key, the Ubuntu Core boot process will prompt for a recovery key.
 See [Using recovery keys](/how-to-guides/manage-ubuntu-core/use-a-recovery-mode.md#using-recovery-keys) for further details.

-For more information on how Ubuntu Core uses these partitions, what they contain, and how they boot, see [Storage layout](/explanation/core-elements/storage-layout).
+For more information on how Ubuntu Core uses these partitions, what they contain, and how they boot, see {ref}`Storage layout <explanation-core-elements-storage-layout>`.

 ## Disabling encryption